Registration Forms

 techniques with calm and respect.

-2. They strive to meet students where they are—honoring each person’s unique
+9. The instructors strive to meet members where they are—honouring each person’s unique

 abilities and learning style.

-3. If any behavior goes against our shared values, instructors will address it with
+10. If any behaviour goes against our shared values, the instructors will address it with

-1. We encourage students to arrive a little early so they can settle in and start class
+11. We encourage students to arrive a little early so they can settle in and start class feeling

-2. For everyone’s safety, please avoid attending class under the influence of alcohol or
+12. For everyone’s safety, it is forbidden to attend class under the influence of alcohol or drugs.

-3. To support a positive learning environment, we kindly ask students to let instructors
+13. To support a positive learning environment, we kindly ask students to let instructors lead

-lead corrections.
-If invited to assist, feel free to share—but otherwise, please refrain
+corrections.
+If invited to assist, feel free to share—but otherwise, please refrain from

 instructors, fellow students, or the organization.